xrdocs/ncs5500/_tutorials/srv6-transport-on-ncs-part-2.md

 ## Summary

-This concludes the tutorial on provisioning Layer 3 VPN  services over SRv6 transport on NCS 500 and 5500 platforms.
+This concludes the tutorial on provisioning Layer3 VPN  services over SRv6 transport on NCS 500 and 5500 platforms.
 We covered sample example of VPNv4 service.
 Similarly VPNv6 can also be configured (uDT6).
 Stay tuned for upcoming tutorial covering layer2 services over SRv6 transport.